durovsky/rep/rep-I000X.rst

 Software Layers
 ========

-Since there is no universal *Socketcan package* for PROFINET, following architecture was designed in order to make wrapper usable with various Profinet components:
+Since there is no universal *Socketcan package* for PROFINET, following architecture was designed in order to make wrapper usable with various components:

 .. image:: rep-I000X/sw_layers.jpg